fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

   - Invariance, Causality and Robustness by Nora Schneider.
 [Slides](Schneider1.pdf)
 - May 4th:
   - A Unified Approach to Interpreting Model Predictions by Ivan Daniel Rodriguez.
 [Slides](Rodriguez.pdf)
   - Benchmarking and survey of explanation methods for black box models by Andri Simeon.
+[Slides](Simeon.pdf)
 - May 11th:
   - Single-Model Uncertainties for Deep Learning by Gardar Sigurdsson.
+[Slides](Sigurdsson.pdf)
   - Learning what and where to attend by Fiona Muntwyler.
+[Slides](Muntwyler.pdf)
 - May 18th:
   - MAUVE: Measuring the Gap Between Neural Text and Human Text using Divergence Frontiers by Kailin Liu.
   - Beyond Pixel Norm-Balls: Parametric Adversaries using an Analytically Differentiable Renderer by Alexey Gavryushin.